addition reactions header image

 Testing for Unsaturation

 In fact the addition of bromine across a carbon carbon double bond (C=C) is used as a test for unsaturation.
 Here bromine is dissolved in water to form a red-brown solution called bromine water.
 When bromine water is added to a suspected unsaturated substance in a boiling tube and shaken; then if the substance is unsaturated the bromine water will decolourise almost immediately.
-If the substance in the boiling tube is saturated then the bromine water will decolourise very slowly.
-In the image opposite the left hand test tube contains cyclohexane (C6H12); a saturated hydrocarbon while the right-hand test tube contains cyclohexene (C6H10); an unsaturated hydrocarbon.
+If the substance in the boiling tube is saturated then the bromine water will decolourise very slowly, this is outlined in the image below, here the right-hand test tube contains cyclohexane (C6H12); a saturated hydrocarbon while the left-hand test tube contains cyclohexene (C6H10); an unsaturated hydrocarbon.

 Reaction of bromine and ethene